-Week 2/morning 2/1/20
+Week 1/afternoon 1/23/21

 Topics: Multinationals in the frontiers.
-An exploration of the different ways in which multinationals approach or enter frontier markets, and why they choose to do so.
+An exploration of the different ways in

+which multinationals approach or enter frontier markets, and why they

+choose to do so.

-Speaker: Mike Moriarty, Partner, AT Kearney
+Speaker: Mike Moriarty, Partner, Kearney

-Assignments: Case study: Insead case, "Unilever in Vietnam: The Perfect Village initiative."
+Assignments: Case study: Insead case, "Unilever in Vietnam: The Perfect Village

-Additional: Project Proposals due
+initiative."

+Additional assignment: Be prepared to discuss your IPG groups with your

+fellow group members and faculty.